-The Canon EOS 5D Mark II and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in September 2008 and July 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 70D provides 20 MP.
+The Canon EOS 5D Mark II and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in September 2008 and July 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (70D) sensor.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (17 percent) than the Canon 5D Mark II.
 Moreover, the 70D is markedly lighter (11 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 5D Mark II||152 mm||114 mm||75 mm||850 g||850||Y||Sep 2008||3,499||ebay.com|